-One of the first techniques addressing the uncertainty and the growing complexity in the software development process was the Waterfall software development model introduced at the IEEE WESCON conference in 1970 by Winston Royce [15].
-In this seminal paper on the software development process; Royce introduced the first formalization of the software development process; organizing it into a series of five major processes of: Requirements, Analysis, Design, Coding, and Testing.
+One of the first techniques addressing the uncertainty and the growing complexity in the software development process was the Waterfall software development model introduced at the IEEE WESCON conference in 1970 by Royce [15].
+In this seminal paper on the software development process; Royce introduced the first formalization of the process; organizing it into a series of five major sub-processes of: Requirements, Analysis, Design, Coding, and Testing.
 Over the years, researchers have made a number of changes to the model.
 One of the most significant changes was the absorption of the Analysis phase into the Requirements and Design phases.
-With the addition of minor name changes, the Waterfall development model has evolved to include four phases that many associate with the model: Requirements, Design, Implementation or Construction, and Validation.
+With the addition of minor name changes, the Waterfall development model has evolved to include four phases that are generally associated with the model: Requirements, Design, Implementation or Construction, and Validation.

 Even though the Waterfall model has served the software development industry well for almost 50 years, there are a number of problems with the model.
-One of the most significant issues is that it focuses on reducing machine utilization with a result of increased personnel utilization, thereby making software development a very labor-intensive process.
+One of the most significant issues is that it focuses on reducing machine utilization with a result of increased personnel utilization, thereby making software development a labor-intensive process.
 Another issue with the Waterfall model is that the software developers are dependent on the quality of the requirement specifications established in the first phase of the process when analysts and developers know the least about the application.
-Frequently, these requirements originate from sources that do not understand the information necessary to build software and have a limited knowledge of the application, causing the developers to have questions about the requirement specifications [16, 17].
-As developers began to gain more experience with the Waterfall model, they started to investigate a number of techniques to resolve the amount of human labor necessary to produce high quality software products and to reduce the impact of vague or incomplete software requirement specifications.
+Frequently, these requirements originate from sources that do not understand the information necessary to build software and have a limited knowledge of the application, causing the developers to have questions about the requirement specifications.
+One of the major causes of costly software maintenance or project failure is poor requirement specifications [16, 17].
+Hence, as developers began to gain more experience with the Waterfall model, they started to investigate a number of techniques to resolve the amount of human labor necessary to produce high quality software products and to reduce the impact of vague or incomplete software requirement specifications.